claaslange/iOS7Colors/README.md

 ## Usage

+The easiest way to integrate iOS7Colors is using CocoaPods.
+Just add this to your Podfile:

+    pod 'iOS7Colors', '~> 2.0.0'

 Usage is really simple Just include `UIColor+iOS7Colors.h` & `UIColor+iOS7Colors.m` in your project and import them whereever you need the colors.

     #import "UIColor-iOS7Colors.h"